sergueik/powershell_samples/external/csharp/simple-service/README.md

      |                         |-------------------------->|                           |

 ```
+### 🛑 Silent Failures Due to S4U Misconfigurations

+When implementing Services for User (S4U), certain configurations can lead to silent failures, making troubleshooting challenging.
+Common pitfalls include:

+- **Untrusted Delegation**: If a service isn't marked as "Trusted for Delegation" in Active Directory, it cannot obtain a service ticket on behalf of a user.
+This results in access being denied without clear errors.

+- **Cross-Domain Constraints**: Constrained delegation across different Active Directory domains is not supported in some versions of Windows Server.
+This limitation can cause delegation attempts to fail silently.

+- **Expired or Invalid Tickets**: If a user's ticket-granting ticket (TGT) has expired or is invalid, S4U2Self requests will fail, leading to access denials without explicit error messages.

+- **Encryption Mismatches**: Some systems may not support the encryption types required for S4U operations.
+For instance, certain versions of Windows Server might not accept non-forwardable tickets in S4U2Proxy requests, resulting in errors like `KRB_ERR_BADOPTION`.

+For a comprehensive understanding and troubleshooting guidance, refer to Microsoft's documentation on S4U-related errors: [KDC_ERR_C_PRINCIPAL_UNKNOWN](https://learn.microsoft.com/en-us/troubleshoot/windows-server/certificates-and-public-key-infrastructure-pki/kdc-err-c-principal-unknown-s4u2self-request).

 ### See Also

   * [x86 PC emulator and x86-to-wasm JIT, running in the browser](https://copy.sh/v86/) running [windows 98 retail](https://copy.sh/v86/?profile=windows98) and [github project](https://github.com/copy/v86)